Thairo Estrada Preview, Player Props: Giants vs. Guardians

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with 115 hits and a team-best slugging percentage of .429.
+- Estrada has 116 hits to go with a slugging percentage of .426, both of which are best among San Francisco hitters this season.

-- Among the qualified batters in MLB action, he ranks 35th in batting average, 99th in on-base percentage, and 84th in slugging.
+- Among the qualifying hitters, he ranks 37th in batting average, while his on-base percentage ranks 100th and he is 85th in slugging.

+- Estrada will look to extend his four-game hitting streak.
+He's batting .261 with two homers in his last games.

-- Estrada has had an RBI in 34 games this year (34.0%), including seven multi-RBI outings (7.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Estrada has had at least one RBI in 33.7% of his games this season (34 of 101), with more than one RBI seven times (6.9%).
+He has also been responsible for three or more of his team's runs in three contests.

+- He has scored in 45.5% of his games this year, with two or more runs scored in 9.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.